Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Path to the [sentry node](../../how-to/use-sentry-nodes.md) configuration file.
+The path to the [sentry node](../../how-to/use-sentry-nodes.md) configuration file.
 The default is `none`.

 :::caution